Ear Bonnet

 By Terry Golson

-I’ve been asked why Tonka wears his WeatherBeeta Prime Ear Bonnet, Turquoise, Full in the winter.
+I’ve been asked why Tonka wears his ear bonnet in the winter.

 Good question!
 It’s something that horses usually wear to keep flies and gnats out of their sensitive ears.
 It’s a simple solution to a pesky (pesty!) problem.
 Although there aren’t bugs in New England when it’s cold, Tonka wears his all year.